What is Clattertron?

 Looking for prints of Clattertron comics and other merch?
 Prints of select comic strips are available through my Society6 store.
 Other items include coffee mugs, phone cases/skins, throw pillows, and tote bags.

 Who is Daniel J. Hogan?

-I’m the author of the fantasy satire novel, The Magic of Eyri (and creator of the accompanying podcast) and I was the Geek half of the podcast/blog Ginger and the Geek (which came to an end in late 2012).
-I also write for Lost Highway’s B-movie Reviews, The Idler, and the Capital Area District Libraries Blog.
+I’m the author of the fantasy satire novel, The Magic of Eyri (and creator of the accompanying podcast) and I was the Geek half of the podcast/blog Ginger and the Geek.
+I wrote for Lost Highway’s B-movie Reviews, The Idler, and the Capital Area District Libraries Blog.

-I also teach adult education classes on blogging, WordPress, podcasting, and social media.
+I also taught adult education classes on blogging, WordPress, podcasting, and social media.
 Yes, with a classroom and everything.